top of page

 • Consider multiple scratch areas in multi-cat homes

-Different cats have different preferences — some prefer vertical stretchers, others prefer horizontal loungers.
+Different cats have different preferences — some prefer vertical scratchers, others prefer horizontal loungers.

 You can’t stop a cat from scratching — and you shouldn’t try to.
-But you canĀ give them a better, more satisfying alternative.
+But you can give them a better, more satisfying alternative.
 When scratch furniture is:

 • Durable